Wowan, Queensland: History

+An ambulance was based at Wowan from November 1917, initially operating from a temporary shed.
+A permanent ambulance station was opened in October 1918.

 Buneru State School opened on 5 October 1918 on the south-western corner of Portion 100 on the (now) Leichhardt Highway (23.96828°S 150.16419°E).
 Following flooding in 1928, the decision was made to relocate and enlarge the school.
 In 1934, the school was relocated to the south-west corner of Buneru Road and Buneru School Road (23.9576°S 150.1492°E).
 The school closed in 1962.

 Wowan Methodist Church was the first church built in the district at 13 Caroline Street (23.9109°S 150.1968°E).
 A stump-capping ceremony was held on 20 October 1923 and the church and opened on 13 January 1924.
 Following the amalgamation of the Methodist Church into the Uniting Church in Australia in 1977, it became Wowan Uniting Church.
 The church building was damaged in the 2012 floods.
 The community decided to relocate it to the Wowan Museum and refurbish the building.
-The Woman Uniting Church amalgamated with the Biloela Uniting Church to form the Callide Valley Uniting Church which holds its Wowan services in All Souls Anglican Church.
+The Wowan Uniting Church amalgamated with the Biloela Uniting Church to form the Callide Valley Uniting Church which holds its Wowan services in All Souls Anglican Church.

 On 1 August 1987, the railway line from Kabra to Wowan was closed.

-The Wowan Museum was originally established in the former butter factory after the site was transformed into a caravan park in the 1980's.
+The Wowan Museum was originally established in the former butter factory after the site was transformed into a caravan park in the 1980s.
 After the museum outgrew the butter factory, it was relocated to the former railway station and the new Wowan Museum was officially opened by Deputy Premier Jeff Seeney on 13 October 2012, as part of the community celebrations commemorating the 100th anniversary of the railway being opened in 1912.